 The Swiss rules on prevention of money laundering and terrorist financing are set forth in the AMLA, the Anti-Money Laundering Ordinance ("AMLO"), ordinances and circulars of FINMA as well as the rulebooks of recognised self-regulatory organisations.
-Generally speaking, anti-money laundering ("AML") regulation applies to so-called financial intermediaries (and partially to merchants if they accept large sums in cash, i.e. more than CHF 100,000, as payment in commercial transactions).
-On the one hand, certain prudentially regulated entities such as banks, securities firms, fund management companies and life insurance undertakings qualify as financial intermediaries based on their regulatory status (per se financial intermediaries).
+Generally speaking, AML regulation applies to so-called "financial intermediaries" (and partially to merchants if they accept large sums in cash, i.e. more than CHF 100,000, as payment in commercial transactions).
+On the one hand, certain prudentially regulated entities such as banks, securities firms, fund management companies, life insurance undertakings and, with the introduction of the DLT Act, DLT trading systems, qualify as financial intermediaries based on their regulatory status (per se financial intermediaries).
 On the other hand, any otherwise unregulated person or entity can qualify as a financial intermediary by virtue of its professional activities.
-In general, this refers to any person that, on a professional basis, accepts or holds on deposit thirdparty assets or that assists in the investment or transfer of such assets (e.g. money transmitters or crypto exchanges).
+In general, this refers to any person that, on a professional basis, accepts or holds on deposit third-party assets or that assists in the investment or transfer of such assets (e.g. money transmitters or crypto exchanges, but also, depending of the particulars of the case, issuers of cryptocurrencies).
+The DLT Act also closed potential loopholes in the area of money laundering.

 Many fintech business models include elements that lead to their operators qualifying as financial intermediaries in the meaning of the AMLA.
 If this is the case and no exemptions are available, the fintech firm is required to join a recognised Swiss AML self-regulatory organisation.
 In this context, the firm is required to comply with certain duties on an ongoing basis, in particular the duty to verify the identity of customers and the beneficial ownership in the relevant assets as well as documentation, reporting and audit requirements.
 In a push to eliminate barriers for technology-based business models, FINMA introduced a circular that enables onboarding of customers via digital channels, e.g. by means of video transmission and other forms of online identification.
 This model has also been replicated in the rulebooks of recognised AML self-regulatory organisations.
 The AMLA includes specific criminal provisions sanctioning the violation of duties under AML regulation.
 In addition, certain offences in the area of corruption and money laundering are set forth in general criminal law, meaning that they apply to fintech (and other) firms regardless of their qualification as a financial intermediary.